MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -BootImage

-Specify the boot image object that's run from this media.
+Specify a boot image object.
+To get this object, use the [Get-CMBootImage](Get-CMBootImage.md) cmdlet.

 ```yaml
 Type: IResultObject